-If you need to enter or update the Connection URL, tap on ‘Connection Settings’ at the bottom of the logon screen, the URL is: https://nexus.tracplus.com/services/clientrouting.asmx.
+If you need to enter or update the Connection URL, tap on ‘Connection Settings’ at the bottom of the logon screen, the make sure the URL is: nexus.theseus.tracplus.com/clientrouting.asmx

 If you need to logon with a different Usercode, you can go to the ‘Settings’ screen and tap on ‘Log Out.’
-You will see the logon screen again, enabling you to use of a different Usercode or to enable logging back in under the original Usercode.
+You will see the logon screen again, enabling you to use a different Usercode or to enable logging back in under the original usercode.

-Time is in either set to ‘UTC’ or ‘Local Time format’ - local time is taken from your smart phone’s time settings.
+- Time: Time is either set to ‘UTC’ or ‘Local Time format’ - local time is taken from your smartphone’s time settings.

 Assets can be shown in the watchlist as either arranged by ‘Organization by Activity ‘or by ‘Assets by Activity.’

 These setting will persist to the next time that you use the TracPlus App.